manifoldfinance/.github/CODE_OF_CONDUCT.md

 In general, we should handle disputes and violations of community guidelines quietly.
 We must maintain our reputability on this point by enforcing the guidelines and moderation policies appropriately.

-However, occasionally these events will spill out into public.
+However, occasionally, these events will spill out into public.
 In those cases, please let the npm executive team decide how best to communicate with the public.

 ### Principles of public communication

-> Demonstrate that the Communidty Guidelines and moderation policy is being enforced fairly.
+> Demonstrate that the Community Guidelines and moderation policy is being enforced fairly.

 - Explain (briefly, neutrally, anonymously) what violation led to the enforcement action.
 - Help the community understand that they are not in danger of being attacked by capricious, punitive or irrational administrative actions.